jndiogo/sibila/examples/from_text_to_object/readme.md

 print(out)
 ```

-    1. Fiji is an island country located in Melanesia, part of Oceania in the South Pacific Ocean.
-It lies approximately 1,100 nautical miles north-northeast of New Zealand.
+    1. Fiji is an island country in Melanesia, part of Oceania in the South Pacific Ocean.
-    2. The country consists of more than 330 islands with about 110 permanently inhabited islands and over 500 islets, totaling a land area of about 18,300 square kilometers.
+    2. It consists of more than 330 islands with a total land area of about 18,300 square kilometres (7,100 sq mi).
-    3. Approximately 87% of Fiji's total population of 924,610 live on the two major islands, Viti Levu and Vanua Levu, with a majority living on Viti Levu's coasts.
+    3. The majority of Fiji's population lives on the two major islands, Viti Levu and Vanua Levu.
-    4. The majority of Fiji's islands were formed by volcanic activity starting around 150 million years ago, with some geothermal activity still occurring on certain islands.
+    4. Most of Fiji's islands were formed by volcanic activity starting around 150 million years ago.
-    5. Fiji has a complex history, transitioning from an independent kingdom to a British colony, then a Dominion, and finally a republic after a series of coups and constitutional changes.
-In 2014, a democratic election took place, marking a significant milestone in the country's political history.
+    5. Fiji has a history of political instability, with multiple coups and changes in government since gaining independence in 1970.

-These are quite reasonable keypoints!
+These are quite reasonable keypoints.

 Let's now ask for JSON output, taking care to explicitly request it in the query (in_text variable).